-If weak and strong forms of cooperation are situated on a continuum, many “blends” of cooperative qualities in between are conceivable.
-There might be settings where we find weak forms of cooperation in a traditional setup of hierarchy in an organization and, by the same time, strong forms within a team.
-However mixed forms of cooperation will cause some problems, e.g. the need for specific boundaries which can protect the system against pressure from outside (Vanderslice, 1995).
+If weak and strong forms of cooperation are situated on a continuum, many intermediate “blends” of cooperative styles are conceivable.
+There might be settings in which we find weak forms of cooperation within the traditional hierarchical setup of an organization and, at the same time, strong forms within a team.
+However, mixed forms of cooperation have their own problems, such as the need for specific boundaries to protect the system against pressure from the outside (Vanderslice, 1995).

-Nicholas Recher’s “hierarchy for moral norms” is a useful model for further study of cooperation because it combines fundamental ethical aspects with a very pragmatic perspective (Kellerwessel, 2014).
+Nicholas Rescher’s “hierarchy of moral norms” is a useful model for the further study of cooperation because it combines fundamental ethical aspects with a very pragmatic perspective (Kellerwessel, 2014).

 Rescher starts with the basic proposition that “at the heart of morality lies benevolence – a due care for the interests of people-in-general” (Rescher, 1989a, p.
 6).
-Thereby he clearly expresses his conviction that no moral relativism exists and that variability of behavior (more or less, sometimes against moral norms) does not undermine moral absolutism (see also Gabriel, 2020).
+He thereby clearly expresses his conviction that moral relativism is false and that the variability of behavior (minor or major, sometimes violating moral norms) does not undermine moral absolutism (see also Gabriel, 2020).

-His model posits 5 levels of abstraction, from a universal and “absolute moral principle” (Rescher, 1989a, p.
-48) to the “individual resolutions with respect to the specific issues arising in concrete cases” (Rescher, 1989a, p.
+Rescher’s model posits five levels of abstraction, descending from a universal and “absolute moral principle” (Rescher, 1989a, p.
+48) down to the “individual resolutions with respect to the specific issues arising in concrete cases” (Rescher, 1989a, p.
 52).

-Fig. 1 Rescher’s Levels of moral norms (Rescher, 1989a, p.
+Figure 1 Rescher’s hierarchy of moral norms (Rescher, 1989a, p.
 50)

-He sees a variety of ways of being moral, without questioning the higher-level norms: “Different “moralities” are simply diverse implementations of uniform moral principles” (Rescher, 1989a, p.
+His theory allows for a variety of ways of being moral without questioning the higher-level norms: “Different ‘moralities’ are simply diverse implementations of uniform moral principles” (Rescher, 1989a, p.
 48).

-At the top level of Rescher’s model we find the proposition for the aims of morality, when it comes to cooperation to “act with a view to safeguarding the valid interests of others” (Rescher, 1989a, p.
+At the top level of Rescher’s model we find the proposed moral aim, relevant to cooperation, to “act with a view to safeguarding the valid interests of others” (Rescher, 1989a, p.
 50).
-Basic principles and values (level 2) must support in a way, that “such values define the salient norms that link the abstract characterizing aims to an operating morality of specific rules” (Rescher, 1989a, p.
+Basic principles and values (Level 2) must be defined in such a way that “such values define the salient norms that link the abstract characterizing aims to an operating morality of specific rules” (Rescher, 1989a, p.
 51).
-It’s important for Rescher to make clear that on the two topmost levels “there is simply no room for any “disagreement about morality”” (Rescher, 1989a, p.
+It is important for Rescher to make clear that on the two highest levels, “there is simply no room for any ‘disagreement about morality’” (Rescher, 1989a, p.
 51).

 Level 3 contains “controlling do’s and don’ts of the moral practice of a community, providing us with general guidance in moral conduct” (Rescher, 1989a, p.
 51).
-However, those guidances are still sometimes abstract and too much disconnected from currently prevailing circumstances.
-On level 4 context comes on stage and exceptions from the norm are possible under certain conditions (killing is legitimate if done in cases of self-defense).
-Level 5 incorporates action plans for all concrete real cases one could encounter.
+However, this guidance sometimes remains abstract and too far removed from current circumstances.
+On Level 4, context becomes relevant and exceptions from the norm are possible under certain conditions (e.g., killing is legitimate in cases of self-defense).
+Level 5 incorporates action plans for all the concrete cases one could encounter.

-Some more illustrative examples are displayed in figure 2:
+More examples are presented in Figure 2:

-Fig. 2 Exemplary illustration of Rescher's hierarchy of norms (Rescher, 1989a, p.
+Figure 2 Example application of Rescher's hierarchy of norms (Rescher, 1989a, p.
 53)

-Since the notion of “interest” is pivotal in Rescher’s concept, we aim to discuss the question of “what is a “real” or “best” interest” briefly.
+Since the concept of “interest” is pivotal to Rescher’s model, we will next briefly discuss the question of what is a “real” or “best” interest.

-People certainly have different understandings of their respective interest.
-And they may vary in time and culture.
+People certainly have different understandings of their respective best interests, and these may additionally vary across time and culture.
 “Morality is concerned with furthering (…) particular interests only insofar as they reflect the universal interest that all people have” (Rescher, 1989a, p.
 17).
-This would be met by gaining “one’s livelihood in an way that suits one’s abilities and enables one to derive some personal satisfaction” (Rescher, 1989a, p.
+This condition would be met by earning “one’s livelihood in an way that suits one’s abilities and enables one to derive some personal satisfaction” (Rescher, 1989a, p.
 17).